top of page

 freepik__fast-pencil-sketch-illustration-of-rural-landscape__56377.jpeg

-Satemo is a quiet village in eastern Georgia, home to around 500 residents.
+Satemo is a quiet village in central Georgia, home to around 500 residents.
+It is about 15 km from Gori.

-Here, life moves gently with the seasons, guided by fertile fields, clear mountain air, and a close-knit community.
-Traditions are treasured, stories are shared across warm hearths, and each day carries the quiet rhythm of a life in harmony with nature.
+Here, life moves gently with the seasons, guided by fertile fields, clear mountain air, and a close-knit community. harmony with nature.

 Contact Us